puredelorean/jayofelony-pwnagotchi-bluetooth-tether-fix/README.md

 - Must have SSH'd and paired into the pwnagotchi and have **paired, trusted your mac address just once**.
 For that (in pwnagotchi), `sudo bluetoothctl`, `scan on`, `pair <mac>`, `trust <mac>`.
 - A linux machine (optional) if you can't ssh into it so you can just plug the sd in and modify and make changes via rootfs and bootfs

+Also just so you know, `.local` does not work you're gonna have to stick to the IP that you find on Ning or any other app.

 ---

 ## Create the Connection Script